 First, when the level is above the fundamentally justified equilibrium by a certain margin, it can be considered to be a credit boom.
 In the second case, the level is below the equilibrium, but the growth rate is faster than what would be observed along the long-term equilibrium path.
-In the third case, although the level is still below the equilibrium, the growth rate is even faster than what would be justified by the convergence path determined by the adjustment parameter.
+In the third case, although the level is still below the equilibrium, the growth rate is even faster than what would be justified by the convergence path determined by the speed of adjustment parameter.
+Note that type 3 credit boom implies type 2 whenever actual credit is below the equilibrium.
+If all three types of credit boom exist at the same time, there is a high risk of the presence of excessive credit expansion.